 How do I know I have sciatica?

-How does chiropractic treat sciatic symptoms?
+How does integrative medicine resolve sciatic symptoms?

 After the diagnosis and assessment, a treatment plan based on the findings will be put together to address your specific needs.
 The type of treatment will depend on what’s causing the sciatica and may include several different treatments such as: